fig2code/fig2code/README.md

 ## Comparison with Jupyter / Markdown / Sweave

 Jupyter notebooks and markdown are a way to keep the code and the output together as produced on a single machine.
-Fig2code wraps this and other types of code into isolated runnable units that can be (re-)run and used on any machine.
+Fig2code wraps this and other types of code into isolated runnable units that are guaranteed to run the same on all machines.
 Compared to notebooks, fig2code also tracks the data, dependencies and any other required external files.

 ## When to use